X

 The Ravens signed Justice Hill to a two-year, $6 million contract extension two days before Baltimore’s Week 3 visit to Dallas.
 That indicates that the fifth-year back should remain involved in a Ravens’ backfield rotation with Derrick Henry.

-Henry has now been relegated to 27 routes, four targets, and 35 receiving yards. as Hill collects the majority of targets that are distributed within Baltimore’s backfield.
+Henry has now been relegated to 27 routes, four targets, and 35 receiving yards, as Hill collects the majority of targets that are distributed within Baltimore’s backfield.

-Hill’s overall results also include his numbers from Week 3, when he played on 26 snaps, carried five times, and assembled 33 rushing yards (blank yards per attempt).
+Hill’s overall results also include his numbers from Week 3, when he played on 26 snaps, carried five times, and assembled 33 rushing yards (6.6 yards per attempt).
 Hill also ran 10 routes, collected two targets, and assembled 21 yards as the Ravens’ pass-catching back.

 Hill has been elevated into consideration as a flex option for managers in PPR leagues who have encountered health issues, substandard production, and the imminent arrival of bye weeks.
 Hill would also launch into a sizable workload during any absence by Henry.